Bucatini all'Amatriciana

 I love tomato, cheese and all things quick and easy, so I’m not sure why it took me so long to try my hand at bucatini all’Amatriciana, one of Italy’s classic pasta dishes.
 Perhaps it’s because guanciale (cured pork cheek) can be tricky to find – so when I discovered Salumi Australia’s guanciale in my local Harris Farm, I had no excuse.
 Amatrice, for which the sauce is named, is a mountain town about 2 hours west of Rome.
 Before tomatoes were introduced to Italy, locals simply dressed spaghetti with sheep cheese and guanciale.
 This ‘in bianco’ sauce called alla gricia, is still popular in central Italy; meanwhile, the version with tomato and hollow bucatini has become a typical dish of modern Roman cuisine.
 Regardless of where it’s made, a good pecorino is essential, Amatrice has its own, while in Rome and Australia authentic Pecorino Romano is best.
 Enjoy bucatini all’Amatriciana with a glass of complex, savoury Dal Zotto La Nebbia Col Fondo naturally sparkling nebbiolo, and take a vicarious Roman holiday!
-See the video below for another simple pasta recipe.
+See the video below for all you need to know about cooking pasta perfectly.

 Serves 6 as a starter